RAJ-bhadauriaa/terraform-3tier-azure/README.md

 **Built by:** Raj Bhadauria
 **LinkedIn:** [linkedin.com/in/raj-bhadauria-58924219b](https://www.linkedin.com/in/raj-bhadauria-58924219b/)

-# 3-Tier Web Application Infrastructure on Azure by Terraform
+# 3-Tier Web Application Infrastructure on Azure

 A secure, scalable 3-tier web application infrastructure deployed on Azure using Terraform.
 This project demonstrates proper network segmentation, security controls, and Infrastructure as Code best practices.